zognin/tp/docs/UserGuide.md

 ### 4.7 Statistics

-#### 4.7.1 Viewing revenue for past 12 months
+#### 4.7.1 Viewing revenue per month for the past 12 months
-* A bar chart is displayed showing the revenue earned each month for the past 12 months.
+* A bar chart is displayed showing the revenue earned per month for the past 12 months.
 Revenue is calculated only from completed orders

 * The actual value will be displayed when you hover your cursor over each bar.

 ![Inventory & Statistics tab](images/product-screenshots/general/BarChart.png)

-#### 4.7.2 Viewing top 10 most frequent clients
+#### 4.7.2 Viewing top 10 clients
-* Displays a pie chart showing the top 10 most frequent clients by the number of orders.
+* Displays a pie chart showing the top 10 clients who made the highest number of orders.

 * Ties are broken arbitrarily i.e. If there are multiple clients with the same number of orders, 10 random clients will be displayed.